 The questions addressed on this page are geared to men considering seminary formation, but many of the root questions from parents are applicable to any ordained or consecrated vocation in the Church.

 A vocation comes to a young person in the form of a personal call from God; a call that was present from all eternity in the will of God.
 God is all loving and would only call His son or daughter to a place of joy and fulfillment.
 Dialogue and inquiry about your son’s desires and hopes can be a great help toward understanding.
-Also, prayer for your son and for yourself is especially important as he discerns God’s will.
-What about grandchildren?
+Also, praying for your son and for yourself is especially important as he discerns God’s will.

 Some parents are saddened by the fact that they’ll be unable to enjoy the presence of grandchildren or a daughter-in-law if their son doesn’t get married.
 Although the presence of grandchildren would offer much happiness, every parent desires first and foremost that their son or daughter live a joyful and fulfilled life.
-If God is calling your son to serve the Church as a priest, fulfillment, happiness and holiness of life will only be fully realized by him if he faithfully responds to God’s call.
+If God is calling your son to serve the Church as a priest, fulfillment, happiness, and holiness of life will only be fully realized by him if he faithfully responds to God’s call.
 Further, the Church recognizes with great respect and appreciation this sacrifice of parents.
 We trust that God will bless you abundantly in other ways for supporting your son through his discernment process.
 Just think, every spiritual child your son serves as a priest becomes one of the thousands of YOUR spiritual grandchildren.

 Occasionally parents become concerned that their son is not suited to serve the Church due to certain temperaments or failings.
 These same concerns are commonly expressed by the very individuals who are in discernment.